arshiaizd/LLM-QA-error-analysis/README.md

 # LLM‑QA Error Analysis

-A minimal extractive question‑answering pipeline using HuggingFace Transformers, with detailed error analysis for two models (ParsBERT and RoBERTa).
+A minimal extractive question‑answering pipeline using HuggingFace Transformers, with fine-tuning and detailed error analysis for two models (ParsBERT and RoBERTa).

 ## Files in This Repository